 It's during this step when you meet with your stakeholders to brainstorm strategic planning initiatives to hit your goals.

-A SWOT analysis is a project management technique that's used to identify strengths, weaknesses, opportunities, and threats for a business.
-Usually, people complete a SWOT analysis by visualizing each section in a 2x2 matrix.
+A SWOT analysis is a type of gap analysis that’s commonly used in project management to identify strengths, weaknesses, opportunities, and threats for a business.
+Usually, people complete a SWOT analysis via a 2x2 matrix.

 Once this matrix is filled, use it to identify gaps that come to light as your team brainstorms each quadrant of the matrix.Read: SWOT analysis: What it is and how to use it (with examples)